Is a conservatory roof replacement worth the cost?

 Often made from glass panes or thin sheets of polycarbonate, traditional conservatory roofs were usually poorly insulated – resulting in the room being too hot in summer and freezing cold in winter.

-If you have a conservatory which is more than 20 years old, there is a good chance that the roof is not very energy efficient.
+If you have a conservatory which is more than 20 years old, there's a good chance that the roof is not very energy efficient.
 This can mean that heat escapes easily and you spend much more money on heating the room, which could also suffer from damp as a result.

 Replacing an outdated plastic or glass roof with a new insulated one will transform the appearance of your conservatory.
 It will also change the way it feels, alter its acoustics and increase the amount of time it is used.